fieldtrip/website/tutorial/timefrequencyanalysis.md

 _Figure: Time-frequency representations calculated using ft_freqanalysis.
 Plotting was done with ft_multiplotTFR)_

 Note that by using the options cfg.baseline and cfg.baselinetype when calling plotting functions, baseline correction can be applied to the data.
 Baseline correction can also be applied directly by calling **[ft_freqbaseline](/reference/ft_freqbaseline)**.
-You can combine the various visualisation options/functions interactively to explore your data.
+You can combine the various visualization options/functions interactively to explore your data.
 Currently, this is the default ploting behavior because the configuration option cfg.interactive='yes' is activated unless you explicitly select cfg.interactive='no' before calling **[ft_multiplotTFR](/reference/ft_multiplotTFR)** to deactivate it.
 See also the [plotting tutorial](/tutorial/plotting) for more details.

 An interesting effect seems to be present in the TFR of sensor MRC15.
 To make a plot of a single channel use the function **[ft_singleplotTFR](/reference/ft_singleplotTFR)**.